RedisLabs/terraform-provider-rediscloud/docs/guides/migration-guide-v1.0.0.md

 }
 ```

-To use the latest schema, you need to modify the `rediscloud_subscription` resource and add new `rediscloud_database`
-resources for your databases.
+To use the latest schema, you need to modify the `rediscloud_subscription` resource and add a new `rediscloud_subscription_database` resources for your databases.
 Like so:

 * New configuration (>= `1.0.0`):